 - The Writing Process.
 I begin every school year with a writing process lesson.
 Students must understand your expectations regarding every piece of writing they compose for your course.
 Is pre-writing a must?
 If so, emphasize it.
 How important are revision and editing?
 Stress that.

 - Traits of Writing.
 Different systems exist for teaching students to talk about their writing.
 These categories are important.
 I enjoy using the 6 + 1 Traits of Writing model.
 The traits are relatively easy for my secondary students to understand and put into practice.

 - Research Skills.
 Your students will need repetition with research skills.
 Ahead of time, determine when you are going to introduce terms like plagiarism, paraphrasing, directly quoting, in-text citations, and Works Cited page.
 I’ve found it’s best to introduce all of them early, but to continue emphasizing them throughout the year, not expecting mastery until the final paper.

 Once the language and expectations are set, it’s time to start writing.
-I’ve seen a lot of questions floating around on social media about how to teach writing.
-Teachers are looking for guidance regarding specific ways to incorporate it in the classroom.
-It’s one thing to say, “either pair it with literature or teach it in stand-alone units,” but let’s take it a step further, exploring some particulars.
-These are some ways I have successfully paired writing with texts in my classroom, but they are by no means the only ways.
+Teachers often chat about how to teach writing.
+Balancing reading and writing in a forty-five minute class period presents unique challenges.
+Specifically, how can we incorporate both in the classroom without feeling overwhelmed?
+So, let’s look at some particulars.
+These are a handful of ways I have successfully paired and alternated writing and reading units in my classroom, but they are by no means the only ways.